21+ Free Things to do in Reykjavik (+ free download)

 The word Reykjavik means ‘smoky bay’.
-It originated from Old Norse word ‘reykja’, for “smoke” and vík meaning “bay”.
+It originated from the Old Norse word ‘reykja’, for “smoke” and vík meaning “bay”.

 Reykjavik city is surrounded by the Atlantic Ocean with a scenic harbor front.
-Located on the southwestern part of Iceland, Reykjavik is the world’s northernmost capital of the world (and also the windiest place which is also habitable).
+Located in the southwestern part of Iceland, Reykjavik is the world’s northernmost capital of the world (and also the windiest place which is also habitable).
 Reykjavik is situated on the southern shore of Faxa Bay.
 It is located 37 meters above sea level.

 The mountain views that you see from the harbor front are – Akrafjall (on the western side) and Mount Esja (on the eastern side).
 Most Reykjavik sightseeing tours and buses start at the harbor front including hop-on and hop-off tours.
 You can also start your walk from the harbor front and then continue in the walking path and you will most likely find all the tourist stops that Reykjavik is popular for.

 Location: 101 Reykjavík, Iceland